jonathan-laurent/delphyne/docs/manual/strategies.md

     expr: str) -> Strategy[Branch | Fail, FindParamValueIP, int]: ...
 ```

+Query functions can have arguments of arbitrary type (including functions).
+When launching strategies from [commands](./extension.md#commands) and in the presence of type annotations, arguments are automatically unserialized using Pydantic.
+Thus, it is _useful_ for _top-level strategies_ to have serializable argument types that are properly annotated.

 Branching nodes can be yielded via the [`branch`][delphyne.branch] function:
 <!-- , whose type is worth examining (we ignore some optional arguments): -->